Kubernetes patterns matter because they turn raw cluster primitives into repeatable ways of shaping an application’s lifecycle.

 Source

-The chapter material is based on a detailed analysis of the book on the blog
+This chapter is based on a detailed book review in the blog.

 Kubernetes Patterns, 2nd Edition